BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 </div>

-**Nm:** That’s why I like to translate *phassa*/contact as pressure.
+**Nm:** That’s why I like to translate
-It’s not an impersonal, mechanical or biological “contact”.
-It’s the mental pressure. *Phassa* is the pressure to act on account of what is felt, and that’s exactly how the cow is feeling.
+<span lang="pi">*phassa*</span>/contact as pressure.
+It’s not an
+impersonal, mechanical or biological “contact”.
+It’s the mental pressure. <span lang="pi">*Phassa*</span> is the pressure to act on account of what is felt, and that’s exactly how the cow is feeling.
 It’s not just nonchalant about creatures anatomically chewing on its flesh.
 No, it’s pressured, it’s harassed, it’s annoyed.
 It’s attacked, it’s being devoured, it’s uncomfortable.
 “Contact” is uncomfortable.
-So do you regard *phassa* as uncomfortable or do you not even see it as a pressure at all?
-If that’s the case, your understanding of or your idea of *phassa* is very inaccurate.
+So do you regard <span lang="pi">*phassa*</span> as uncomfortable or do you not even see it as a pressure at all?
+If that’s the case, your understanding of or your idea of <span lang="pi">*phassa*</span> is very inaccurate.
 And usually it’s very inaccurate.
-People usually think, due to the whole commentarial misrepresentation which explains *phassa* as a physical coming together of the senses, sense objects and consciousness, and then ‘poof!’, the result of that is sight, sound,etc. As if it has nothing to do with me, and I’m not responsible for it.
-No, *phassa* is indeed having eyes and sights, but it’s being pressured on account of what is felt in regard to that.
-That’s where *phassa* is.
+People usually think, due to the whole commentarial misrepresentation which explains
+<span lang="pi">*phassa*</span> as a physical coming together of the
+senses, sense objects and consciousness, and then ‘poof!’, the result of that is sight, sound,etc. As if it has nothing to do with me, and I’m not responsible for it.
+No, <span lang="pi">*phassa*</span> is indeed having eyes and sights, but it’s being pressured on account of what is felt in regard to that.
+That’s where <span lang="pi">*phassa*</span> is.

-So in other words, if people want to understand *phassa*, if they want to understand the situation of that cow, then find things within your mind, where you are emotionally pressured, on account of anything, sight, sound, smell, taste, touch, thought, doesn’t matter.
-If there is pressure there, if there is discomfort there, that’s where *phassa* is.
+So in other words, if people want to understand
+<span lang="pi">*phassa*</span>, if they want to understand the
+situation of that cow, then find things within your mind, where you are emotionally pressured, on account of anything, sight, sound, smell, taste, touch, thought, doesn’t matter.
+If there is pressure there, if there is discomfort there, that’s where <span lang="pi">*phassa*</span>
+is.
 And that’s what needs to be understood, not psychologically or anatomically explained in terms of sense organs and so on.
-That’s not the *phassa*.
+That’s not the <span lang="pi">*phassa*</span>.

 Imagine the cow being devoured by the insects, and you’re telling it, “Oh, no, see, this is what’s happening to you.
 In dependence on the body